jgthms/marksheet/_posts/2015-08-07-css-responsiveness.md

 }
 {% endhighlight %}

-A desktop-first approach starts with styles for large screens and  `min-width` media queries in order to apply specific rules for larger viewports:
+A desktop-first approach starts with styles for large screens and  `max-width` media queries in order to apply specific rules for larger viewports:

 {% highlight css %}
 /* General CSS rules for every viewport, including large desktop screens */